Distributed formation maneuver control by manipulating the complex Laplacian: Shape maneuvering

 Now, let us consider the second case.
-Similarly as in the first case, if $\kappa > 0$ is sufficiently small, then according to Lemma \ref{lem: eigtr}, the solution of the closed loop (\ref{eq: pklp}) is given by
+Similarly as in the first case, if $h > 0$ is sufficiently large, then, according to Lemma \ref{lem: eigtr}, the solution of the closed loop (\ref{eq: pmov}) derived from (\ref{eq: uimodcomt}) is given by

-where $c_1,c_2\in\mathbb{C}$ depend on the initial condition $p(0)$, the eigenvalues of $-K\tilde L$ satisfy $\operatorname{Re}\{\lambda_l\} < 0, l\geq 3$, and $f_l$ are polynomial functions on $t$ as discussed in the first case.
-Then, we can deduce that $p(t)\to\mathcal{S}$ as $t\to\infty$, since $p(t)\to c_1\mathbf{1}_n + c_2(\frac{v^*}{a + \iota\omega}\mathbf{1}_n + p^*)e^{\kappa(a + \iota\omega) t}$ as $t\to\infty$. \end{pf}
+where $c_1,c_2\in\mathbb{C}$ depend on the initial condition $p(0)$, the eigenvalues of $-hK\tilde L$ satisfy $\operatorname{Re}\{\lambda_l\} < 0, l\geq 3$, and $f_l$ are polynomial functions on $t$ as discussed in the first case.
+Then, we can deduce that $p(t)\to\mathcal{S}$ as $t\to\infty$, since $p(t)\to c_1\mathbf{1}_n + c_2(\frac{v^*}{a + \iota\omega}\mathbf{1}_n + p^*)e^{\tilde\kappa(a + \iota\omega) t}$ as $t\to\infty$. \end{pf}